Observational insights on the origin of giant low surface brightness galaxies

 {\bf \U6614} was initially studied by \citet{Schommer1983}.
-It has a prominent bulge, spiral arms and a ring.
-Like \N7589 it has an AGN and can be classified as LINER \citep{Subramanian2016}.
-The nucleus of \U6614 is bright in X--ray, optical and radio frequencies.
-The large amplitude, short time scale of X--ray variability of \U6614 can be indication of active intense accretion on-to the central black hole \citep{Naik2010}.
+It has a prominent bulge, spiral arms, and a ring.
+Like \N7589, it has an AGN and can be classified as LINER \citep{Subramanian2016}.
+The nucleus of \U6614 is bright in X-ray, optical and radio frequencies.
+The large amplitude, short time-scale of X-ray variability of \U6614 can be indication of active intense accretion onto the central black hole \citep{Naik2010}.
 The estimate of the central black hole mass is $4.44\times10^6$~\Ms, which appears to be lower than expected for observed stellar velocity dispersion similarly to that of \Malin2, that can indicate that it is not in co-evolution with the host galaxy bulge \citep{Subramanian2016}.
 The CO(1-0) emission was detected from the disc of \U6614 and the molecular gas traces its spiral arms \citep{Das2006}.
 The corresponding estimate of the mass of molecular gas in the disc is $2.8 \times 10^8$~\Ms. The SFR determined from the infrared emission is 0.88~\Ms~yr$^{-1}$ \citep{Rahman2007}.
-We obtained the higher value of the global SFR based on GALEX FUV data and SFR vs UV-luminosity relation from \citet{Kennicutt1998}: 2.24~\Ms~yr$^{-1}$ and 1.44 for peripheral LSB regions.
+We obtained the higher value of the global SFR based on GALEX FUV data and SFR vs UV--luminosity relation from \citet{Kennicutt1998}: 2.24~\Ms~yr$^{-1}$ and 1.44 for peripheral LSB regions.
 Our global SFR estimate is also higher than that derived by \citet{Wyder2009} from NUV data (1.95~\Ms~yr$^{-1}$).
 The colour $FUV-NUV=1.01$~mag of \UGC6614 is higher than what is usually observed in LSB galaxies according to \citet{Wyder2009}.
 Together with a relatively low value of the SFR surface density of $2.14\times 10^{-4}$~\Ms~yr$^{-1}$kpc$^{-2}$ \citep{Wyder2009}, $3.17\times 10 ^{-4}$~\Ms~yr$^{-1}$kpc$^{-2}$ (current work), the red $FUV-NUV$ colour can indicate the absence of large amounts of stars younger than 10$^{8}$ yr. \U6614 contains a noticeable amount of dust: $2.6\times10^8$~\Ms, the dust-to-gas mass ratio is 0.01 \citep{Rahman2007} which is more than ten times higher than the typical value in spiral galaxies \citep{Bettoni2003}.
-Another interesting detail observed in \U6614 is the blue shifted ionised gas emission in H$\alpha$ that could indicate a jet or an accretion disc hot spot along the line-of-sight \citep{Ramya2011}.
+Another interesting detail observed in \U6614 is the blueshifted ionized gas emission in H$\alpha$ that could indicate a jet or an accretion disc hot spot along the line of sight \citep{Ramya2011}.